-Notice that a blue LFE send bar is now present below the track's Pan controls in the Mixer to indicate the amount of signal that is sent from the track to the LFE.
+Notice that a blue LFE send bar is now present below the track's Pan controls in the mixer to indicate the amount of signal that is sent from the track to the LFE.

-Start playback from the beginning to see all six surround channels in action in the M3 meters.
+8 Start playback from the beginning to see all six surround channels in action in the M3 meters.

-If you continue watching the M3 meters, you'll see that the third channel (Center) is panned to that channel because of all the dialogue.
+If you continue watching the 5.1 meters, you'll see that the third channel (Center) is panned to that channel because of all the dialogue.

-- 9 Stop playback. - 10 Return the Control Room monitoring to Main 1.
+- 9 Continue playback.
+Change the Control Room Monitoring dropdown menu to a different bus.
+Listen to each of the submixes. - 10 Return the Control Room monitoring to Main 1.
+Stop Playback.